Get started with Raspberry Pi 3 and Python

 - Pushing your Python project to the balena image builder, which pulls in all necessary dependencies and creates the container image for your application.

-Once these steps are finished, your Raspberry Pi 3 will download the container image, kick off your application, and begin sending logs to your balena dashboard!
+Once you complete these steps, your Raspberry Pi 3 will download the container image, start your application, and begin sending logs to your balena dashboard!

 What you will need

 - A Raspberry Pi 3 Model B or B+.
 See our supported devices list for other boards.

 - A 4GB or larger microSD card.
 The speed class of the card also matters - class 10 card or above is the way to go.

 - A micro USB cable (for power supply).

 - [Optional] A 2A micro USB power supply.

 If you don't already have a balena account, make sure to sign up before continuing.

 An application is a group of devices that share the same architecture and run the same code.
 When you provision a device, it is added to a specific application, but can be migrated to another application at any time.